mstrother/apim-devops-demo/README.md

-# WestJet API Deployment Guide
+# WestJet API Management Overview

 Westjet operates 4 API environments: Development, QA, Staging and Production, each has its own API Management instance.
 API developers have access to the Development instance and can use it for developing and testing their APIs.
 Staging and production instances are managed by a designated team.